-In this installment of our "dot.LA Explains" series, host Kelly O'Grady dives into some key trends to watch in the coming months, including remote work, new technology, changing demographics, gig work and a new focus on wellness.
+In this installment of our "dot.LA Explains" series, host Kelly O'Grady dives into some key challenges facing EV charging, including infrastructure, grid capacity, charging length and pricing.

-Watch to learn more about the future of work, and follow us on Instagram for daily video content.
+Watch to learn more about electric vehicles, and follow us on Instagram for exclusive video content.

 - LA City Officials Push For Electric Vehicle Master Plan - dot.LA ›

 - EVgo Charging Stations' New Price Plan For Electric Vehicles - dot.LA ›

 - SoCal Edison Plans to Build 38,000 EV Chargers Across SoCal - dot ... ›

 - LA Has Become a Magnet for EV Charging Station Startups. - dot.LA ›

 - Romeo Power’s CEO on the Future of E-Vehicles and Batteries - dot.LA ›

 - Why Electric Vehicle Maker Phoenix Motors is Going Public - dot.LA ›